changlinli/notify-new-package/README.md

 a new version, or maybe you're a developer who wants to know when the newest version of a dependency has been released.
 Or maybe you're just a user of software who'd like to know when a new version has come out.

+## Why do I see .pem files committed?
+Is this a security vulnerability?

+These are publicly made available by Fedora to allow for connecting to their public instance of AMQP brokers.
+So no, they're meant to be public and are simply included here in this repo for convenience.